elerch/oh-my-bash-zsh/README.md

 ## Getting Updates

-By default, you will -not- be prompted to check for upgrades every few weeks.
+By default, you will ~~not~~ be prompted to check for upgrades every few weeks.
 I've removed all that completely.
 If you want automatic upgrades, add a cron job to do a git pull or something.